matthew-norton/Diametrical_Learning/README.md

 # SGD-based Diametrical Risk Minimization (DRM) in Pytorch
-This is an implementation of the SGD-DRM algorithm from the paper "Diametrical Risk Minimization: Theory and Computations", M. Norton and J. O. Royset. https://arxiv.org/abs/1910.10844.
+This is an implementation of the SGD-DRM algorithm from paper [1] : "Diametrical Risk Minimization: Theory and Computations", M. Norton and J. O. Royset. https://arxiv.org/abs/1910.10844.

-### How to run?
-After cloning the repository, the experiments from the paper can be recreated by simply going to the command line and running:

-`python run_(dataset)_(network).py path_to_put_downloaded_data`

-where "run_(dataset)_(network).py" is one of the provided "run" files and "path_to_put_downloaded_data" is somewhere pytorch can download and put CIFAR10 and/or MNIST.
-The output will be two plots, one providing the progress of test accuracy during training and the other plotting the approximate distribution of neighborhood losses around the optimal solutions.

-The code is set up to train two networks; one trained with DRM and the other with ERM.
-The "run" files walk through the necissary components of running a model.
-However, parts of the code can be easily customized to experiment with other architectures and variations of the training routine.

 Requirements: